FailAcademy/learning/wdp-vancouver/_projects/project-05.md

 - Use a CSS reset (normalize.css is included with the `restarter` theme)
 - Use Sass as a preprocessor, with CSS properly compiled and minified
 - Use the `background` property where appropriate
-- Implement a layout using Flexbox (no floats)
+- Implement a layout using flexbox (no floats)
 - Demonstrate effective use of box model properties
 - Demonstrate effective use of CSS properties for altering the visual display of text (e.g. `font-family`, `font-style`, `text-transform`, etc.)
 - Incorporate custom fonts using `@font-face`